 Each destination we visit has its own particularities, and often depending on where we go it is better to go during one time of the year or another.
-Which month is the best to visit Malaga?
+Which time is the best to visit Malaga?
 We will try to answer this question, analysing all the months, both high season and intermediate or low season.
 We hope that with this small guide you will have a better idea of when to visit Malaga.

 It is not a simple question, there are those who prefer a calm environment or those who are looking for a festive atmosphere in which they can go out every night and have a good time.
 Therefore, the question of which is the best month to visit Malaga has a very personal answer that only you can come up with, but we are going to help you decide.

 There are concerts, events and activities all year round; no matter what month you decide to come you’ll always find something to do.

 Where do we start?
 Most people prefer the high season; heat, beach and party every night; this is something that happens during the months of June, July and August, but with variations.
 These three months have their differences; depending on which one you come, you’re going to find a very different atmosphere.